v3io/frames/README.md

 - <a id="method-read-tsdb-param-multi_index"></a>**multi_index** (Optional) &mdash; `bool` &mdash; `True` to receive the read results as multi-index DataFrames where the labels are used as index columns in addition to the metric sample-time primary-key attribute; `False` (default) only the timestamp will function as the index.
   <!-- [IntInfo] This parameter is available via the `kw` read parameter. -->

-For detailed information about these parameters, refer to the [V3IO TSDB documentation](https://github.com/v3io/v3io-tsdb#v3io-tsdb).

 <a id="method-read-params-stream"></a>
 #### `stream` Backend `read` Parameters

+The following `read` parameters are specific to the `stream` backend; for more information about these parameters, see the [platform's streams documentation](https://www.iguazio.com/docs/concepts/latest-release/streams):

 - <a id="method-read-stream-param-seek"></a>**seek** &mdash; `str` &mdash; Valid values:  `"time" | "seq"/"sequence" | "latest" | "earliest"`.
   <br/>